bounswe/bounswe2023group5/app/backend/README.md

 - MongoDB stores data in BSON (Binary JSON - which resembles a JSON structure visually) format and provides high availability and horizontal scalability.

 - Spring Data MongoDB is an extension of the Spring Data project that provides seamless integration between Spring applications and the MongoDB database.
 It offers a repository abstraction for interacting with MongoDB collections, making it easy to work with MongoDB in a Spring application.

+## Starting the project
+- One can use the `run` button in IntelliJ IDEA or simply use the command line via using below command (assuming user is in the root folder of backend) :

+      mvn spring-boot:run

+- Needless to say, one must have already installed Java 11 SDK and Maven into his/her system.